 Cornwall Mental Health Leads in Schools Network

-The newly formed Cornwall MH Leads Network will provide support / training / resources and bring together Leads to share ideas / information and mutual support.
+The Cornwall MH Leads Network provides signposting / support / training / resources and brings together MH Leads to share ideas / information and mutual support.